remix-run/remix/decisions/0007-remix-on-react-router-6-4-0.md

 ### Do the UI rendering layer second

 The rendering layer in `@remix-run/react` is a bit more of a whole-sale replacement and comes with backwards-compatibility concerns, so it makes sense to do second.
-However, we can still do this iteratively, we just can't deploy iteratively since the SSR and client HTML need to stay synced (and associated hooks need to ead crom the same contexts).
+However, we can still do this iteratively, we just can't deploy iteratively since the SSR and client HTML need to stay synced (and associated hooks need to read from the same contexts).
 First, we can focus on getting the SSR document rendered properly without `<Scripts/>`.
 Then second we'll add in client-side hydration.

 The main changes here include: